UW-ASIC/landing/content/_index.md

 sections:
   - block: hero
     content:
-      title: Build Your Landing Pages with Hugo Blox
+      title: Design Chips.
+Build the Future
-      text: 🧱 EASY.
-FREE (OPEN SOURCE).
-NO-CODE  🧱
+      text: "UWASIC is a student design team at the University of Waterloo dedicated to exploring the world of ASIC and FPGA development.
+Our mission is to bridge the gap between academic learning and industry practice, preparing the next generation of chip designers"
       primary_action:
-        text: Join Our Team
+        text: Join Us
         url: /#join-us
         icon: user-plus
       secondary_action:
         text: Sponsorships
         url: /sponsors
       announcement:
-        text: "Announcing the release of version 1."
+        text: "Applications are open for the S25 Term!"
         link:
-          text: "Read more"
+          text: "Read more about the team"
           url: "/blog/"
     design:
       spacing: